 beliefs | verities | banality | aggression | Bronowski on truth | Joyce C. Oates | Postman | sources

-The world we have created is undermining our peace of mind, not nourishing our imaginations, and destabilizing our sense of who we are.
+The world we have created with our tools and ideas undermines our peace of mind, because that created world is not nourishing our imaginations.
+In so doing we as members of a society with other people are destabilizing our sense of who we are.

 Jacob Bronowski argues history since 1400 has been “an enrichment, moving towards what makes us more deeply human.”